qwerty35/optitrack_bridge/README.md

 + False - it returns object's pose as geometry::poseStamped message.

 "publish_labeled_marker_pose_array": if true, publish pose of object's markers as geometry::poseArray

 "publish_unlabeled_marker_pose_array": if true, publish unlabeled markers as geometry::poseArray

+(If labeled or unlabeled markers are not published, check Motive -> Streaming Pane -> Labeled or Unlabeld Markers)